hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 Organization single sign-on (SSO) lets members sign in to an organization through an OpenID Connect (OIDC) identity provider.
 Customer-created Okta applications are the supported and documented integration.
 Microsoft Entra interoperability and Okta Integration Network distribution remain private validation targets until their live provider test matrices are complete.

-Organization SSO and its domain-based features are currently available only to organizations enabled by Hexpm's runtime SSO gate.
-It is optional and scoped to one Hexpm organization, so conventional Hexpm login remains available.
+Organization SSO is currently available only to organizations enabled by Hexpm's runtime SSO gate.
+It is optional and scoped to one Hexpm organization.
 It does not create accounts, add organization members, or assign roles.

+SSO is not a way to sign in to Hexpm.
+Two separate sessions carry the split, and only the first is a login:

+* The **account session** is the person's login to Hexpm, established by a password, GitHub, or another credential the account itself owns, together with the account's own two-factor authentication where enrolled.
+An identity provider never establishes it.
+* The **organization access session** is what an SSO authentication produces.
+It is scoped to one organization, lasts 24 hours, and governs whether the account may reach that organization.

+So the shape of the flow is: sign in to Hexpm as yourself, then authenticate to the organization's provider to unlock that organization.

 ### Before you begin